izzyswe/COMP2068-inclass-activity/README.md

 ### By The End You Will Learn How:
 - Components are built
 - Props work/What it solves
-- React Hooks such as useState is used
 - Make your own React Travel Journal Application!

 #### WHAT YOU WILL NEED: